 Apple Crisp Fan!

 Apple crisp is one of Christopher’s favorite desserts.
 He has always been a huge apple crisp fan.
-Since he was diagnosed with Celiac several years ago, and then later Monkey and I were found to be gluten sensitive; apple crisps are probably one of the easiest gluten free desserts anyone can make.
+Since he was diagnosed with Celiac several years ago, apple crisps are probably one of the easiest gluten free desserts anyone can make.

 We use gluten free rolled oats in the topping, but regular rolled oats will work equally well for those of you that do not require this type of dietary restriction.
 It is a classic Fall dessert, but we love it all year round.
 I just know your entire family will love it too; and will thank you for this healthier version of yummy goodness.